bestycame/hanna_cloud/README.md

 # HannaCloud Python Client
+-- NOT OFFICIALLY SUPPORTED BY HANNA --
 A Python client library for interacting with the HannaCloud API.
 This client provides methods for authentication and device data retrieval.
+Developped for the HannaCloud HomeAssistant integration.

 ## Installation
 You can install the package using pip:

 ```bash